fozbolt/worktime-tracker/README.md

  - pyinstaller --onefile main.py
  - -possible needed to modify your PyInstaller command to include the pyodbc module: pyinstaller --onefile --hidden-import=pyodbc main.py
  - run: ./dist/main

+Connect to dummy db:
+ - install msql server if on windows or mariadb if on mac then comment out code for the unused one in dbConnection.py

 to-do:
 - sql batch .exe run